Happy 150th Birthday, Nevada!

 Nevada Day is a state holiday presently recognized on the last Friday in October, with the parade on the Saturday following.
 (Learn more about the history of Nevada Day.)

 In 2014, since October 31 falls on a Friday, for the first time in many years, the official Nevada Day State Holiday will be on the actual anniversary of our statehood!
 With 2014 being our Sesquicentennial (150 years of statehood), what a fitting way to celebrate!
 With the 31st actually falling on a Friday, the Nevada Day Parade will take place on Saturday, November 1, 2014.
-This November parade date is an oddity that happens from time-to-time, such as in 2003 and 2008.

 What to Expect on Parade Day